balasankarc/ruby-vcr/README.md

 See the [Upgrade](https://github.com/vcr/vcr/blob/master/Upgrade.md) doc for info about what's new and changed in VCR 2.0.

+There is also a Railscast, which will get you up and running in no-time http://railscasts.com/episodes/291-testing-with-vcr

 ## Release Policy

 VCR follows the principles of [semantic versioning](http://semver.org/).